 When you use SYSGEN to add objects to the system configuration, there are four I/O Configurator commands available: ACLASS, ADEV, APATH and AVOL.
-They are defined in the table below.
-For more detailed information read Performing System Manager Tasks (32650-90004).
+They are defined in Table 5-3..
+For more detailed information read Performing System Manager Tasks.